Share:

 Sample pages - Click to view individually

-TWO WAYS to GET my NEW eBOOK: You can do a one-time PURCHASE and download for $39.99 (act now for a limited-time $5 off), or you can become a supporting PATREON for as little as $3/month and get my eBook as one of your benefits of support.
+TWO WAYS to GET my NEW eBOOK: You can do a one-time PURCHASE and download for $39.99, or you can become a supporting PATREON for as little as $3/month and get my eBook as one of your benefits of support.

 Monday, August 7, 2023